wimols/wimols.github.io/_posts/2000-09-04-life-part-four.md

 # Chemical miracle.

-The cell may be a <span style="color: blue;">simple object</span> in biology, but it is a miracle of complexity:
+The cell may be a <span style="color: red;">simple object</span> in biology, but it is a miracle of complexity:
 - She can <u>produce</u> a fully working copy of herself within twenty minutes, a modern computer can do a lot, but we are still very far from the point that it could copy itself.
 - Through her metabolism, she can <u>capture</u> energy to power all the necessary processes.
 In this metabolism, proteins play a crucial role.
 Proteins consist of amino acids.
 In addition, the question arises whether amino acids can arise spontaneously?
 - Essential and also very banal is the <u>membrane</u> that envelops the cell and thus holds things together.
 This membrane is super efficient in its simplicity.
 Each membrane consists of phospholipids.
 Again the question whether phospholipids can arise spontaneously?